sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/how-contact-builder-is-used-with-salesforce-marketing-cloud.md

 ##Data Relationships

-When relationships are created in the data design tool the cardinality for the relationship is specified.
-Options include:
+When relationships are created in the data design tool the cardinality for the relationship is specified, options include:

 * **One-to-One relationship** - indicates that the data extensions relate to each other on a single primary key.
 * **Populations** - represent a master set of contacts with in a Marketing Cloud account.
-Examples of populates in the same for a health care provider could include the following three separate populations: patients; doctors; and insurers.
+An example of using populations is separate a population for each patients, doctors and insurers in a health care provider Marketing Cloud account.
 Populations link to the contact model using the primary key with a one-to-one relationship.
 To avoid performance issues do not create more 3 populations in the data model.
-* **One-to-Many relationship** - is where the primary key linked to the contact model has are multiple items linked to it in another data extension.
-An example is multiple orders for a contact.
+* **One-to-Many relationship** - is where the primary key is linked to multiple items in another data extension.
+An example is a customer having multiple orders.
-* **Many-to-Many Relationship ** - is where there are multiple records in the linked data extensions that both contain the same value.
+* **Many-to-Many Relationship** - is where there are multiple records in the linked data extensions that both contain the same value.

 Changes to cardinality change the relationship that data extensions have with one another.
-When making changes to cardinality review all filtered lists, filters and scheduled sends.
+After making changes to cardinality review all filtered lists, filters and scheduled sends.

 ##Links